Senior Developer vs Lead Developer: Which One Do You Need?

 • The ability to navigate other business operations, such as communicating with clients and coordinating with marketing and sales teams

-• The ability to give technical direction and delegate tasks to team members who can accomplish the necessary work
+• The ability to give technical direction and delegate tasks to team members or tech leads who can accomplish the necessary work

 • Flexibility to respond to changing circumstances and unexpected problems to keep the project running smoothly

 Both senior developers and lead developers play an important role in your team.
-Candidates for both positions need significant technical experience and interpersonal skills because they need to mentor more junior devs on best practices and assist with writing and troubleshooting code.
+Candidates for both positions need significant technical experience and interpersonal skills because they need to mentor more junior devs on best practices and assist with writing code and establishing frameworks.
 However, you still need to clearly understand which type of developer you need for your team if you want to hire the perfect person.

 To figure out which kind of developer you need, you can ask yourself a few questions to figure out the skills and responsibilities they need: